Samone, Piedmont

 Samone is a comune (municipality) in the Metropolitan City of Turin in the Italian region Piedmont, located about 40 km north of Turin.
 As of 31 December 2004, it had a population of 1,513 and an area of 2.5 km2.

 Samone borders the following municipalities: Fiorano Canavese, Banchette, Salerano Canavese, Loranzè, Pavone Canavese, and Colleretto Giacosa.

+Main sights include Samone Castle, also known as Villa Garda.